 However she reassured me that traditional boats had right of way and we managed to cross the 'road' without being mown down.

-This was where the pointy metal bulb on the bows became relevant as the steersperson was apparently meant to use it as their compass to set a course for a distant landmark.
+This was where the pointy metal bulb on the bows became relevant as the steersperson is apparently meant to use it as their compass to set a course for a distant landmark.
 This was not something I particularly got to grips with, largely because I didn't need a small pointy thing to tell me that I was heading in totally the wrong direction.

 |More practice needed.
 A lot more.|